nikitavoloboev/data/docs/programming-languages/programming-languages.md

 - [What features have you seen in a PL that helped encourage code re-use?
 (2023)](https://www.reddit.com/r/ProgrammingLanguages/comments/123sn1i/what_features_have_you_seen_in_a_pl_that_helped/)
 - [Decreasing the number of memory accesses (2023)](https://johnnysswlab.com/decreasing-the-number-of-memory-accesses-1-2/) ([HN](https://news.ycombinator.com/item?id=35383662))
 - [Type system of Fortnite's Verse language (2023)](https://brianmckenna.org/blog/verse_types) ([HN](https://news.ycombinator.com/item?id=35363993))
+- [proto](https://github.com/moonrepo/proto) - Multi-language version and dependency manager.
+- [AI Code Translator](https://ai-code-translator.vercel.app/) - Use AI to translate code from one language to another.